 In the Canadian market portfolio mangers will often pair a low volatility ETF with a core broad market ETF.
 I recently wrote on BMO’s low volatility offering.
 That ETF offers a more balanced approach to sector allocation.
 And in fact it is light on Canadian banks, but offers over 10% exposure to REITs and over 16% exposure to Canadian utilities.
 ZLB might work nicely with an XIU, with the potential to deliver greater risk adjusted returns.

-On the bond front.
+On the bond front

 If we look back to that Horizons balanced asset allocation portfolio we see the inclusion of US treasuries.
 Mid and long term US treasuries are known to be of the best risk managers for equities.
 Given the low bond yields of the day it may make sense to use less bonds (if your risk tolerance permits) but use ‘better bonds’.
 And that is to say, ignore higher risk yield-chasing.
 You might not tilt to shorter duration offerings that offer lower yields and inferior stock risk management.
 Use the bonds that punch above their weight as risk managers.